39zde/factor/README.md

 For now the uploading of data can only be done in csv with semi-colon (;) separated fields with customers as the only upload option.
 There are still a bunch of things to do (see [roadmap.md](./roadmap.md)), before adding new tables.

+Now this app uses Tauri v2, instead of Electron, for better IPC/File-Handling.
+Also the Executable Size decreased darmatically, by using the native WebView used on the System.
+There are also some major performance gains everywhere, which is really nice to see.
+Tauri v2 is quite young, so some bugs will be expected, but adopting v2 this early should pay off in the future by not having to migrate from v1.

 ## Screen Shots

 <img src="./resources/img/screenshots/contextMenu.png" alt="Context Menu" height="300">